 "They tried hard to convince me I made a mistake.
 A search was done until the paperwork was found, at my discretion.
 The situation was resolved when it was found, but no one was disciplined, as most [co-workers] determined it was an honest mistake."

-How to respond to gaslighting at work
+How to deal with gaslighting at work

-Start with training leadership (and yourself) about the different forms of emotional abuse, including gaslighting.
+Start with training leadership (and yourself) about different forms of emotional abuse, including gaslighting.
 Learn to understand the signs of gaslighting and create zero tolerance policies to deter the behavior.
 And when it does happen, remove the perpetrator from the company immediately.